ae-dschorsaanjo/picilang/README.md

 ## Work in progress <a id="plans" href="#plans">&#5130;</a><a></a>

 - expand vocabulary
-- responsive design (finetune for phones)
+- finetune design mainly for small resolution
-- easy-to-print version (doc + dictionary)

 ## Features <a id="features" href="#features">&#5130;</a><a></a>